Preliminary Design and Construction#

 Extracting cores from the existing Halligan dam.

 The existing Halligan Dam is a concrete arch dam that was constructed in 1909.
-After extensive research and analyses in and around the existing dam, we are pursuing building a replacement dam immediately downstream of and adjacent to the current dam to provide the additional water storage needed for our water supply.
+After extensive research and analyses in and around the existing dam, Fort Collins Utilities is pursuing building a replacement dam immediately downstream of and adjacent to the current dam to provide the additional water storage needed for our water supply.

 The preliminary design efforts revealed that two viable dam concepts exist for enlarging Halligan Reservoir:

-- Adjacent Dam Concept: An additional dam concept has been identified, which would entail building a replacement dam immediately downstream of and adjacent to the current dam.
+2. Adjacent Dam Concept: An additional dam concept has been identified, which would entail building a replacement dam immediately downstream of and adjacent to the current dam.
+Utilities is moving forward with this concept.

-The two dam concepts are similar in cost given the information available at this early stage of design.
-The environmental impacts of the two dam concepts are also similar.
+The two dam concepts were similar in cost given the information available at the early stage of design.
+The environmental impacts of the two dam concepts were also similar.

-Preliminary analyses indicate that the Adjacent Dam Concept could provide several benefits over the Initial Dam Concept, including:
+Preliminary analyses indicated that the Adjacent Dam Concept could provide several benefits over the Initial Dam Concept, including:

-Moving forward with the Adjacent Dam Concept will ensure we have the best project not only for Fort Collins Utilities customers but also for the environment.
+Moving forward with the Adjacent Dam Concept will ensure we have the best project not only for Utilities customers but also for the environment.

 Future Dam Rehabilitation#